AlexTruongX/cs70-predict-final/README.md

 # CS70 Grade "Calculator"
-This program gives an statistical approximation for the standard deviation you need to score on final if you want a specific grade given your midterm score.
+This program gives an statistical approximation for the standard deviation you need to score on the final if you want a specific grade given your midterm score.

 Percentiles may vary slightly from semester to semester, so you want to score a little bit above the lower bound to be safe.
 Ideally, try to hit the median between the lower and upper bound.